NateWr/restaurant-reservations/readme.txt

 3. If you're not able to receive regular WordPress emails, contact your web host and ask them for help sorting it out.
 4. If you're able to receive regular WordPress emails but not booking notifications, check your spam filters or junk mail folders.
 5. If you still haven't found the emails, contact your web host and let them know the date, time and email address where you expected to receive a booking.
 They should be able to check their logs to see what is happening to the email.

+= Can I translate the booking form? =

+Yes, everything in this plugin can be translated using the standard translation process and software like PoEdit.
+If you're not familiar with that process, I'd recommend you take a look at the [Loco Translate](https://wordpress.org/plugins/loco-translate/) plugin, which provides a simple interface in your WordPress admin area for translating themes and plugins.

+If you make a translation, please help others out by adding it to the [GitHub repository](https://github.com/NateWr/restaurant-reservations) so that I can distribute it for others.

 == Screenshots ==